deekshitham15/world-explorer-app/README.md

 2.  **Install the dependencies:**

-    This command will install all the required packages listed in `package.json`.
+    All the required packages listed in `package.json`.

 ### Running the Application